-Are you considering attending a community college before transferring to a four year university?
+Are you considering attending a community college before transferring to a four-year university?
 Nearly 11 million students each year attend community college.
 Some choose community college to save thousands of dollars on tuition for the first two years of schooling, while others opt to attend community college to determine which major interests them most.
-Regardless of why you choose to attend community college, with a few phases of planning, you can transfer to the university and major that are right for your higher learning.
+Regardless of why you choose to attend community college, with a few phases of planning, you can transfer to the university and major that is right for your higher learning.

 Many students choose to begin their careers at community college before transferring to a four-year institution.
 Considering that the University of California Regents reported that approximately 30% of all the UC awarded bachelor’s degrees were given to students who transferred from community colleges, you are not alone.

 The time that you take to plan out your community college curriculum will pay off significantly in helping you gain acceptance into the university of your choice, along with transferring valuable credits.
-The key to successfully transferring to a four year institution begins with early planning.
-This ensures that your credits not only transfer, but that the classes you take put in the best academic light possible.
+The key to successfully transferring to a four-year institution begins with early planning.
+This ensures that your credits not only transfer but that the classes you take put in the best academic light possible.

 Step 1: Befriend your academic counselor

-One of the least utilized resources is your academic counselor, whose goal is to help you succeed…academically!
+One of the least utilized resources in your academic counselor, whose goal is to help you succeed…academically!
 One of the first things you should do during your transfer planning is to meet with your academic counselor as soon as possible.
-Tell your counselor what your plans and goals are, and together you can craft a curriculum that not only helps you gain entry into a four-year institution, but will also allow you to transfer the maximum number of credits.
+Tell your counselor what your plans and goals are, and together you can craft a curriculum that not only helps you gain entry into a four-year institution but will also allow you to transfer the maximum number of credits.
 You should ideally meet with your academic counselor before your first semester at community college, ensuring that your curriculum planning is optimal to your long-term goals.
-Schedule quarterly or semester meetings with your counselor, and the transfer rewards will pay off significantly.
+Schedule quarterly or semester meetings with your counselor and the transfer rewards will pay off significantly.